 The London Pass Prices and Options

-You can purchase The London Pass for one, two, three or six days, all with the option of a Travelcard up to London Zone Six.
+You can purchase The London Pass for one, two, three, six or 10 days, all with the option of a Travelcard up to London Zone Six.
 The above itinerary is based on a three-day London Pass with Travelcard.